 There are multiple things that come into play, like the flight distance, length of delay, weather conditions on the day of your flight and other extraordinary circumstances.
-To know for sure, submit your flight details and we’ll get back to you we’ll take care of the rest.
+To know for sure, submit your flight details and we’ll get back to you as soon as possible.

 FIND OUT IF YOUR FLIGHT IS ELIGIBLE TO CLAIM

-This regulation applies to all European and non-European airlines.
-If your flight departed from a non-EU airport it is still possible you are entitled as long as you meet a condition that operating airline is European.
+This regulation applies to all airlines worldwide.
+If your flight departed from a non-EU airport it is still possible you are entitled as long as you meet a condition that operating airline is based in Europe.

 Obviously, this is something we verify when you submit your claim.

-Calculating compensation amount is more tricky as you need to know specifics but following chart should give you a rough idea.
+Calculating compensation amount is more tricky as you need to know specifics but following the given chart should give you a rough idea.